xiaoxianyu-office/mm/skills/mechanics/glow.md

 ## Description
-Makes the target entity glow (using the Glowing potion effect.).
+Makes the target entity glow (like with the Glowing potion effect).
 This mechanic is also an [aura].

 > **[Glow API](https://www.spigotmc.org/resources/api-glowapi-1-9-1-10.19422/)** is required for minecraft version 1.16.